-- Move-in and move-out inspections at Buttonwoods are free.
-However, landlords who use other companies are charged between $75 and $200 when clients are moving in or out.
+- Move-in and move-out inspections at Buttonwood are free.
+However, landlords who use other companies are charged between $75 and $200 when tenants are moving in or out.

 - Fall and Spring Inspections are charged $99 each at Buttonwood Property Management.
 However, other companies charge clients up to $400 for similar inspections.

-- Other charges you need to know about include the non-resident tax remittance that is charged at $25 per month and insurance charges starting at $150.
+- Other charges you need to know about include the non-resident tax remittance that is charged at $25 per month.

-- Some of the free services at Buttonwoods include vacant house visits, granting access to trades people, a pre-delivery inspection, online financial statements, and lease screening.
+- Some of the free services at Buttonwood include vacant house visits (only when requested), granting access to tradespeople, a pre-delivery inspection, online financial statements, and lease screening.